Louisiana French: Colonial Louisiana

 Starting in 1755, large populations of the French-speaking Acadians began to arrive en masse along the Mississippi River as well as eventually arriving all the way to south to the modern-day state of Louisiana following the Great Upheaval.
-In 1762, France relinquished their territorial claims to Spain just as Acadians had begun to arrive; despite this, Spanish Governor Bernardo de Gálvez, permitted the Acadians to continue to speak their language as well as observe their other cultural practices.
+In 1762, France relinquished their territorial claims to Spain just as Acadians had begun to arrive; despite this, Spanish governor Bernardo de Gálvez, permitted the Acadians to continue to speak their language as well as observe their other cultural practices.
 The original Acadian community was composed mainly of farmers and fishermen who were able to provide their children with a reasonable amount of schooling.

 However, the hardships after being exiled from Nova Scotia, along with the difficult process of resettlement in Louisiana and the ensuing poverty made it difficult to establish schools in the early stages of the community's development.
 Eventually schools were established, as private academies whose faculty had recently arrived in Louisiana from France or who had been educated in France.
 Children were usually able to attend the schools only long enough to learn counting and reading.
 At the time, a standard part of a child's education in the Cajun community was also the Catholic catechism, which was taught in French by an older member of the community.
 The educational system did not allow for much contact with Standard French.
 It has often been said that Acadian French has had a large impact on the development of Louisiana French but this has generally been over-estimated.

 19th century

-French immigration continued in the 19th century until the start of the American Civil War, bringing large numbers of francophones speaking something more similar to today's Metropolitan French to Louisiana.
+French immigration continued in the 19th century until the start of the American Civil War, bringing large numbers of francophones speaking something more similar to today's Metropolitan French.
 Over time, through contact between different ethnic groups, the various dialects converged to produce what we know as Louisiana French.
 The 1845 Louisiana constitution permitted any legislator to address the body in either English or French, and the 1845 and 1852 constitutions required all laws to be written in both English and French.

 The 1864 Louisiana constitution abandoned the dual language requirement and directed public instruction to be conducted in English, although Article 128 prohibited the state from barring French speakers from public office.
 The post-Civil War constitution of 1868 further stated that "no laws shall require judicial process to be issued in any [language] other than the English language".
-However, French was still the most spoken language in many parishes of Louisiana, and the constitution of 1879 adjusted the previous restrictions to require that laws "be promulgated and preserved in the English language; but the General Assembly may provide for the publication of the laws in the French Language, and prescribe that judicial advertisements in certain designated cities and parishes…be made in that language."
+However, French was still the most spoken language in many parishes of Louisiana, and the constitution of 1879 adjusted the previous restrictions to require that laws "be promulgated and preserved in the English language; but the General Assembly may provide for the publication of the laws in the French Language, and prescribe that judicial advertisements in certain designated cities and parishes...be made in that language."
 It also allowed primary school to teach in French, a provision that was extended in the 1898 and 1913 constitutions to include secondary schools.